5 Common Estate Planning Myths

 Estate planning is about much more then preserving your wealth for your loved ones.
 A good estate plan will cover not only death, but your incapacity as well.
 It provides for what happens if you are incapacitated, who will make your medical decisions, who will act as guardian for your minor children and much more.

 Estate planning is for anyone that wants to ease the burden their death or illness may have on their loved ones.

 So, if you care at all about your loved ones, you need an estate plan, no exceptions.

 Here are some common estate planning myths.

 All too often individuals and couples avoid preparing their estate plans because, of course, youth makes you feel invincible.
 Wrong.
-We know accidents happen and illness strike at any age, so why gamble when you can create an estate plan and rest easy at nights.
-If you care about making life easy for your loved ones if something should happen to you, then you need an estate plan.
+We know accidents happen and illness strike at any age.
+Why gamble when you can create an estate plan and rest confidently at nights.
+You need an estate plan if you care about the comfort of your loved ones.

 It is irrelevant how wealthy you are.
 Everyone needs an estate plan because everyone has the potential to become incapacitated and we know death is inevitable.
 The plan might be very simple for those who don’t have any assets or have little in assets, and it may be complicated for the wealthy.